 Member of the Management Operations Working Group (MOWG) for Keck and IRTF telescopes (2011-present).

-Project Manager and Scientist of the GREAT-CTS spectrometer for the SOFIA Airborne Observatory, German Aerospace Center (DLR); following ISO-9001 and FAA guidelines (2001-2005).
+Project Manager and Scientist of SOFIA-CTS, the high-resolution spectrometer for the SOFIA Airborne Observatory.
+German Aerospace Center (DLR); following ISO-9001 and FAA guidelines (2001-2005).

 Member of the American Astronomical Society (Division for Planetary Sciences), the European Geosciences Union, the Institute of Electrical and Electronics Engineering (IEEE), and the Sigma Xi Honor Research Society.

-Reviewer of scientific articles submitted to Science, Astrophysical Journal, Space Science Reviews Journal, Advances in Space Research, Journal of Geophysical Research, Advances in Geosciences, and PASP.
+Reviewer of scientific articles submitted to Science, Nature, Icarus, Astrophysical Journal, Space Science Reviews Journal, Advances in Space Research, Journal of Geophysical Research, Advances in Geosciences, and PASP.